 Notes on the Relative Clauses video

-- Defining clauses are relative clauses that give essential information to their connected main clause(s), which wouldn't make much sense without the relative clauses.
+Defining clauses (aka ‘restrictive’ clauses) are relative clauses that give essential information to their connected main clause(s), which wouldn't make much sense without the relative clauses.
 With defining clauses, we don't use commas.
 Also, we can use 'that' to replace any of the relative pronouns.

 Next in the Series